MATH 184, 2018W

 - The section specific work that accounts for the remaining 5% of your coursework grade will be decided by your instructor and may vary from one section to another.
 This is based on various factors such as lecture times, class size etc.

-- In addition to WebWork problems, a list of suggested practice problems will appear on this website every week.
+- In addition to WebWork problems, a list of suggested practice problems is at the end of this webpage.
 These are not to be turned in and will not be graded.
 It is however strongly recommended that you work through these problem sets as they are based on the syllabus for this course, and therefore omit problems that may be in the text but are unrelated to the course material.
 They also accurately reflect in terms of content and level of difficulty the problems you will encounter in midterms and the final.

 - Late Assignments: